Property inspection reports

 Read the full CAC decision here.

-If you recommend only one inspection company, you may leave yourself and your agency open to a complaint if something goes wrong with the service provided by the company you recommended.
+If you recommend only one inspection company, or you directly arrange a property inspection (for example, as part of a sign-up package), you may leave yourself and your agency open to a complaint if something goes wrong with the service provided by the company you recommended.

 We recommend advising purchasers to use an inspector who conforms to the New Zealand standard NZS 4306:2005 Residential Property Inspection, rather than referring buyers to specific property inspectors.